30 Best Anti-Inflammatory Foods

 Researchers attribute ginger’s health benefits to gingerols, compounds that are antioxidant, anti-inflammatory, antibacterial, and anti-disease.
 According to numerous studies, these compounds block several genes and enzymes in the body that promote inflammation.
 When University of Arizona researchers gave rats with experimental rheumatoid arthritis a crude ginger extract, which included the essential oils and other compounds found only in the root itself, it was able to inhibit joint swelling and inflammation.
 Fresh ginger is richest in gingerol, so grate up the root, throw it in a mesh bag, steep, and sip on ginger tea.

 Great news for all you chocoholics!
-A recent study found that antioxidants in cocoa prevented laboratory mice from gaining excess weight and actually lowered their blood sugar levels.
+An American Chemical Society study found that antioxidants in cocoa prevented laboratory mice from gaining excess weight and actually lowered their blood sugar levels.
 And another study at Louisiana State University found that gut microbes in our stomach ferment chocolate into heart-healthy, anti-inflammatory compounds that shut down genes linked to insulin resistance and inflammation.
 To enhance the effects, try pairing your chocolate with some apple slices: The fruit speeds up the probiotic fermentation process, leading to an even greater reduction in inflammation and weight.
 Psst, make sure you’re choosing the right kind!
 Look for cacao content of 70 percent or above because these contain the highest amounts of antioxidants.

-When it comes to fats, there’s one variety you definitely don’t want eat less of: omega-3s!
+When it comes to fats, there’s one variety you definitely don’t want to eat less of: omega-3s!
 These healthy fats are famous for their anti-inflammatory properties.
 And fatty fish are one of the best sources of this class of polyunsaturated fats.
 Wild salmon provides you with both EPA and DHA.
 And unlike plant omega-3s, these two fatty acids are already in an active form, meaning they’ll more efficiently attack excess inflammation through the increase in adiponectin—a hormone that enhances your muscles’ ability to use carbs for energy, boosts metabolism, and burns fat—which ultimately decrease inflammation markers.

 Peppers are an anti-inflammatory superfood—but go red to reap the most benefits.
 Out of the three colors of bell pepper, red have the highest amount of inflammatory-biomarker-reducing vitamin C along with the bioflavonoids beta-carotene, quercetin, and luteolin, according to research in the Journal of Food Science.
 Luteolin has been found to neutralize free radicals and reduce inflammation.
 Beta-carotene is a carotenoid, fat-soluble compounds that are associated with a reduction in a wide range of cancers, as well as reduced risk and severity of inflammatory conditions such as asthma and rheumatoid arthritis.
 And allergy research has shown that quercetin acts as a mast-cell stabilizer, which decreases the number of cells reacting to an allergen.
 Mast cells are responsible for releasing histamine during inflammatory and allergic reactions.

 This anti-inflammatory benefit could be linked to the sprouts’ glucosinolate content.
 These compounds help prevent unwanted inflammation when they’re converted to I3C—a compound that research has found to decrease the production of pro-inflammatory mediators on a genetic level.
 It’s also high in vitamin K, a vitamin found in many cruciferous and leafy green veggies, which can help regulate inflammatory responses in the body.
 Just don’t nosh on it raw if you have a pollen allergy!
-Find out why in our exclusive report: Eat This, Not That!
-To Fight Spring Allergies!

 Similar to raw oats, black beans and most other pulses pack a strong resistant-starch punch, providing the source of fuel for you healthy gut bugs to ferment into the inflammation-reducing fatty acid butyrate.
 A half-cup of black beans not only packs 3.1 grams of resistant starch, it also carries nearly 20 grams of protein and 14 grams of filling fiber, making black beans a delicious fat-fighting triple threat.
 Not only that but black beans are high in anthocyanins, antioxidants which have also been associated with lowering inflammation.
 According to a recent study in the journal Nutrients, when patients with metabolic syndrome consumed a meal with black beans, their levels of postprandial insulin (i.e. those measured right after a meal) were lower and antioxidant concentration higher than subjects who ate a meal with a similar amount of fiber or a similar amount of antioxidants.
 High levels of postprandial glucose and insulin have been implicated in increases in inflammation and oxidative stress—making black beans a potent Western-diet inflammation-fighter.